kkm24132/DataScienceRepository1/README.md

 **Objective: is to show case some innovative approaches on various Data Science Programming areas and provide learning content references.**

-* PCA Analysis using IRIS dataset
+* PCA Analysis using typical sample IRIS dataset
 ![plot of chunk scatterplot3D](/PCA_Analysis1.PNG)